New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 | Login | Not needed (anyone) |

 The cleanup falls on the developer or service operator that embedded the AI feature.
-A customer-data leak triggers a duty to report to the Personal Information Protection Commission and notify the individuals, plus explanations to partners, damages, and lost trust.
+A customer-data leak triggers duties to report to the authorities and notify individuals, plus explanations to partners, damages, and lost trust.
 The more you delegate to AI, the more the data and privileges the AI can touch become the blast radius of an incident.
-Whether you can update Langroid now and narrow the privileges given to the AI is what decides if you can prevent the damage.
+Whether you can update Langroid now and narrow the privileges given to the AI is what decides it.

-"Trust the AI's output and run it" keeps causing incidents
+Langroid keeps stumbling on "trust the output and run it"

 Designs that have AI write code or commands and then run them without inspection have caused a string of incidents.
 We have covered Langflow's CVE-2026-7524, where an AI agent is hijacked just by opening a web page, and vLLM's CVE-2026-4944, where a malicious AI model hijacks the server.
-Langroid itself has received similar findings beyond this SQL injection, including code injection and file read in its tabular-data handling (TableChatAgent).
+Langroid itself, ahead of this month's TableChatAgent/VectorStore flaw (CVE-2026-54769), had the SQLChatAgent flaw CVE-2026-25879 abusing AI-written SQL, plus other findings in its tabular-data handling — the same "run the AI's output as-is" design keeps becoming a hole.

 ✓ Confirmed facts